paulkienitz/SPARE/README.md

 # SPARE
 ### Static Page AJAX to Replace Elements -- a lightweight client-side library

+ * * * Code to be uploaded soon -- still testing it * * *

-It's a lightweight client-side AJAX framework which requires no server-side support.
-In fact, the case it's optimized for is when the server provides plain static HTML.
+It's a small client-side AJAX framework which requires no server-side support.
+In fact, the case it's optimized for is when the server provides only plain static HTML pages.
 It's also super easy to use: you only call one method.

 How it's designed to work was inspired by ASP.Net's `UpdatePanel` control, but as implemented, it's even more similar to jQuery's `load()` method, at much lower cost (and as a tradeoff, less support for downlevel browsers).